MonikaJov/Informaciska_bezbednost_project/README.md

 -	Checks if a user profile exists with that username.
 When the check fails, the user is given a corresponding error message.
 -	Checks if the password that the user types matched the password stored in the database.
 The password is hashed so password_hasher.check_password(password, user_profile.password) is used.
 The method check_password is from the class PasswordHasher that I created in password_hasher_with_salt.py.
 When the check fails, the user is given a corresponding error message.
 -	Check if two factor authorisation is enabled for the user.
 If it is then user is redirected to http://127.0.0.1:8000/two_factor_authentication/.
--	If not, then the person is authenticated, logged in and redirected to http://127.0.0.1:8000/home.
+-	If not, then the person is authenticated, logged in and redirected to http://127.0.0.1:8000/posst.

 ### two_factor_authentication method:
 When request=’GET’, the called two_factor_authentication method in views.py generates a token and sends it via email to the user’s email address, similarly the way register method did.
 After that, ‘two_factor_authentication.html’ is rendered and user goes to http://127.0.0.1:8000/two_factor_authentication/.
 The two_factor_authentication method in views.py is also called when the user types the token in http://127.0.0.1:8000/two_factor_authentication/.
 In that case, request=’POST’ and several things are preformed:
 -	Check if the token that the user typed matches the token that was sent via email and if the token is valid.
--	If they don’t match or token is not valid the user is given a corresponding error message, but if they do match and the token is valid then user is logged in user goes to http://127.0.0.1:8000/home.
+-	If they don’t match or token is not valid the user is given a corresponding error message, but if they do match and the token is valid then user is logged in user goes to http://127.0.0.1:8000/posts.

 ### home method:
 The home method is called after the user has logged in.
-It just checks if the user is logged in and if so, ‘home.html’ is rendered and user goes to http://127.0.0.1:8000/home where a simple home page is presented.
+It checks if the user is logged in and if so, it retrieves all the blog posts from the BlogPost model and the UserProfile associated with the current user.
+Then ‘blog_list.html’ is rendered with the provided context and the user goes to http://127.0.0.1:8000/posts where a web page is presented that lists all blogs that users have posted.
+The web page also has a navigation bar that has a search field and a filter form that the user can use to search for a post with a specific title or content and filter posts by creation dates.

 # Homework 3 documentation: